The Eastern American Grey Squirrel (Sciurus Carolinensis) above , now the U.K.'s most common Squirrel.

 What is a Chipmunk?

 Chipmunks are from the family 'Sciuridae' which includes tree Squirrels (yes they are related to Squirrel Nutkin!), Ground Squirrels and Flying Squirrels.
 Chipmunks are Ground Squirrels, (genus Tamias) that live in underground burrows in the wild.
 Chipmunks are also part of the 'Rodent' family which means 'to gnaw', their teeth constantly are growing.
 Chipmunks are distantly related to tree Squirrels such as the Red and also the Grey Squirrel.
 There are about 25 species and various sub-species of those Chipmunks but the only species you can buy in captivity in the UK is the Siberian Chipmunk (also known as The Korean Chipmunk or Asian Chipmunk - Eutamias Sibiricus).
-Chinese Chipmunk is another name they are sometimes known as but there is also a Chinese Tree Chipmunk which is actually not a Chipmunk at all although they look very similar.
-Other Ground Squirrels such as Indian Palm Squirrel can also be mixed up with Chipmunks - Chipmunks always have white stripes on the face if there are no face stripes then it is not a Chipmunk.
+Chinese Chipmunk is another name they are sometimes known as but there is also a Chinese Tree Chipmunk (Tamiops Swinhoei) which is actually not a Chipmunk at all although they look very similar.
+Tamiops Swinhoei also sometimes known as Swinhoe's Striped Squirrel are common pets in Europe but not the U.K. Other Squirrels such as Indian Palm Squirrel can also be mixed up with Chipmunks but they are larger - Chipmunks always have white stripes on the face if there are no face stripes then it is not a Chipmunk.
 Other Chipmunk species have been seen in the U.K. on occassion but they appear to be very rare.
 There are nine sub-species I have heard of, of the Siberian, but only two have been kept as pets in the UK - Eutamias Sibiricus Barberi and Eutamias Sibiricus Lineatus.
 These two sub-species have been crossed at some point in the UK so some Siberian's are a mixture of both.
 Other Siberians are : Eutamias Sibiricus Sibiricus, Eutamias Sibiricus Striaus, Eutamias Sibiricus Orientalis and Eutamias Sibiricus Jacutensis, these are a few of the sub-species.
 The Siberian Chipmunk has a large range which includes Siberia and Asia including Japan, Korea and China.

 The non-Siberian species live in the United States and Canada.
 Nearly all American Chipmunks are Western American Chipmunks with a single species called The Eastern American Chipmunk (Tamias Striatus).
 Eastern Chipmunks are larger than Western Chipmunks and probably Siberian's and live solitary being aggressive to others.
 I am familiar with the Eastern the most out of the American species, being easily recognised by the wide grey/brown stripes which surround a centre black stripe.
 Eastern Chipmunks can be very brightly coloured and they seem to have shorter less bushy tails.The rest of the stripes are black and white alternate.
 Western Chipmunk sizes vary with each species and in colour and appearance.
 The different species also live in different habitats and live in closer proximity to others and are more arboreal.